Help! When I Drink, I Get Angry At My Boyfriend.

 Alcohol will heighten both.

 It makes people take things personally, even things their sober self would not care much about.
-And the thing is these things compound.
-None of these effects from alcohol happen in insolation.
+And the thing is, these things compound.
+None of these effects from alcohol happen in isolation.
 When you add them all up, it’s easier to see how we get here.